scyllagroup/Web-Framework/foundation/for-developers/guidelines-for-js.md

 ### Architecture

 Blocks of JS code may intentionally require different execution times.
-Sometimes we will write a script that we desire _immediate execution_ and other times we may wish for the _pege to finish loading_ .
+Sometimes we will write a script that we desire _immediate execution_ and other times we may wish for the _page to finish loading_ .
 Other times, we may execute immediately and allow our code itself to determine the next steps.
 So our architecture needs to support this type of lazy loading - where scripts can be executed when we desire, no matter their place in the HTML.

 I've used [the Revealing Module Pattern](https://addyosmani.com/resources/essentialjsdesignpatterns/book/#revealingmodulepatternjavascript) to initiate the main object, _app_, in the global namespace and return some public methods which can be called by the widgets we create.